Other support options

 At DTU, you can apply for special conditions for your exams and different exemptions.

-These decisions are a DTU matter.
+These decisions are a DTU matter and are unrelated to your SPS support grant..

 You can read about exemptions on DTU Inside (requires log-in):

-If you find it very difficult to contact the lecturer, please write to us.
-We can help pass on your challenges and support needs to the lecturer.
-However, you must always inform us which course this is relevant for at the start of each new semester.
-See the information form.
+If you find it very difficult to contact your lecturer, please write us.
+We can help convey your challenges and support needs to the lecturer.
+However, you must always inform us yourself, at the beginning of each new semester, which course(s) it is relevant for.
 However, we encourage you to contact the lecturer yourself if you can.

 For students with hearing impairment